 A herb based mix of Dill Pollen, Parsley, Onion, Garlic and green peppercorns, with mustard, lime and other spices, this goes well with steamed or foil-baked fish.

 Used in bread, pancakes, baking, muffins and as a healthy substitute for eggs in baking.
-Unlike ground flax seed, Whole flax seed is shelf stable and has a long shelf life of close to a year.
+Unlike ground flax seed, whole flax has a long shelf life of close to a year.

-MEDICINAL: Help protect against heart disease, stabilize blood sugar levels for people with Diabetes and help against inflammation and arthritis.
+MEDICINAL: Soluble fiber prevents heart disease, stabilizes blood sugar levels for people with diabetes and omega 3s help against inflammation and arthritis.

 Fleur de Sel by Le Trésor is from the Guérande region of France and is certified Organic.
 This is truly the best of the best of French gourmet sea salts.